mastercodeon31415/Winforms-Native-Dark-Mode/README.md

 }
 ```

+## Contributing

+Contributions are welcome!
+If you have suggestions for improvements or encounter any issues, please feel free to open an issue or submit a pull request.

 ## Donation links

 Anything is super helpful!
 Anything donated helps me keep developing this program and others!
 - https://www.paypal.com/paypalme/lifeline42
 - https://cash.app/$codoen314

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/mastercodeon31415/Winforms-Native-Dark-Mode/blob/main/LICENSE) file for details.